-The total amount of Componenta Finland Ltd's restructuring debt that is entered in the balance sheet and must be taken into account in the restructuring proceedings is some EUR 38 million, of which approximately EUR 1 million is secured debt and approximately EUR 37 million is unsecured restructuring debt.
-Some EUR 17 million of Componenta Finland Ltd's unsecured restructuring debt is to group companies consolidated in the consolidated financial statements, EUR 6 million is to the Turkey sub-group, and EUR 14 million to other parties.
-According to the draft restructuring programme, the amount of unsecured debts will be cut by 75%.
-The secured debt of approximately EUR 1 million is to other parties.
-The amount of secured debt will not be cut.
-According to the payment programme for restructuring debts, the company's restructuring debts would be paid every six months over five years so that the first instalment will fall due for payment in 2019 and the last in 2023.
+Because of the restructuring proceedings at Compo-The total amount of Componenta Finland Ltd's restrucnenta Corporation and the share pledge given by Comturing debt that is entered in the balance sheet and ponenta Corporation, the Company considers that must be taken into account in the restructuring proit has lost control over the Turkish sub-group, and ceedings is some EUR 38 million, of which approxifor this reason consolidation of the sub-group in the mately EUR 1 million is secured debt and approximately Group's financial statements ended on 31 December EUR 37 million is unsecured restructuring debt.
+Some 2016 and its operations have been classified as dis-EUR 17 million of Componenta Finland Ltd's unsecured continued operations in Componenta's consolidated restructuring debt is to group companies consolidated financial statements of 31 December 2016 in accordin the consolidated financial statements, EUR 6 milance with IFRS 5.
+Componenta announced on 7 Octolion is to the Turkey sub-group, and EUR 14 million to ber 2016 that Componenta Corporation was planning other parties.
+According to the draft restructuring proto sell the Componenta Dökümcülük Ticaret ve Sanayi gramme, the amount of unsecured debts will be cut A.S. shares that it owns.
+Since the end of 2016 the club by 75%.
+The secured debt of approximately EUR 1 milloan banks in Turkey have taken a more active role in lion is to other parties.
+The amount of secured debt the process of selling the Componenta Dökümcülük will not be cut.
+According to the payment programme Ticaret ve Sanayi A.S. shares owned by Componenta, for restructuring debts, the company's restructuring and in practice the negotiations are being conducted under the leadership of the Turkish club loan banks.
+In debts would be paid every six months over five years so that the first instalment will fall due for payment in addition, any involvement of Componenta representa-2019 and the last in 2023. tives in the management of the Turkish subsidiary has become increasingly restricted.